S-Samiksha/DSAI-Project/README.md

 ---

 # DSAI Project: Brazillian Olist E-commerce Database
 Hello!
-We are [Sankar Samiksha](https://github.com/S-Samiksha), [Fathima](https://github.com/fath3725) and [Gideon](https://github.com/gmanik30) from Nanyang Technological University.
+We are [Sankar Samiksha](https://github.com/S-Samiksha), [Nusrath Fathima](https://github.com/fath3725) and [Gideon](https://github.com/gmanik30) from Nanyang Technological University.
 We were tasked to do a project in Data Science.
 We chose the Brazillian Olist E-commerce Database.
 | Work Done | Files to look at |
 | --- | --- |
 | Exploratory Data Analysis |(In order) Review Status, Delivery Time, Product Type |